 Since hair transplant surgery puts the patient at a slightly higher risk of infection and will (hopefully!) stimulate substantial hair regrowth, it’s unsurprising that hair transplants are sometimes linked with folliculitis.
 Folliculitis can happen any time from a few days to six months after hair transplant surgery [2].

-While just a few bumps from one or two inflamed hair follicles aren’t usually a cause for concern, if you see lots of inflammation in the same area, you may have folliculitis.
+While just a few bumps from one or two inflamed hair follicles aren’t usually a cause for concern, if you see lots of inflammation in the same area, you may have folliculitis or a hair follicle infection.

 One study found that most patients who experienced folliculitis after a hair transplant procedure had satisfactory results after 12 months [2].
 So folliculitis isn’t guaranteed to harm your chances of hair regrowth.